-A Ph.D. candidate who has passed the comprehensive exam and successfully defended the dissertation proposal may conduct the research in absentia under the following conditions:
+A Ph.D. student who has passed the comprehensive exam and successfully defended the dissertation proposal may conduct the research in absentia under the following conditions:

-- The candidate must obtain written approval from the Dissertation Committee to do so.
-Research in absentia will be considered a special case and must be justified. - The candidate will be expected to submit regular progress reports to the Dissertation Committee chair, at intervals not to exceed one semester.
+- The student must obtain written approval from the Dissertation Committee to do so.
+Research in absentia will be considered a special case and must be justified. - The student will be expected to submit regular progress reports to the Dissertation Committee chair, at intervals not to exceed one semester.
 Any prolonged inactivity on the dissertation is discouraged, and may lead to the disqualification and rejection of the dissertation by the committee. - The student will be required to maintain continuous enrollment in at least one dissertation credit hour while conducting the research in absentia. - If the student anticipates prolonged inactivity on the dissertation, he/she may request a leave of absence.
 It should be recognized that such a request is undertaken at the risk of the candidate's status in the program.
-A leave of absence must be endorsed by the student's supervisory committee and the Chair of the department, and must be approved by the Dean of Graduate College prior to the semester of the leave request.
+In this event, the student should submit a leave of absence request (see V.A.).